DeepUmbrella/auto-play/README.md

 ## 2. how to start

-make sure you have Python installed on your computer. and install poetry package manager tools
+make sure you have Python installed on your computer. and install conda package manager tools

 if not you must install them